mit-orcd/orcd-docs-edit/docs/recipes/many-jobs.md

 Users often need to submit many jobs to run a program many times with different input parameters or files.

 It is straightforward to execute the command `sbatch` in a loop, but this approach is inefficient for job scheduling.
 When the iteration number is large, it will slow down the Slurm scheduler and affect all users.

 A good practice is to use a job array, which is much more efficient.
 Refer to [this page](https://orcd-docs.mit.edu/running-jobs/job-arrays/) for details of job array.

 However, if a user submits too many jobs in a short time, even with a job array, it will still slow down the Slurm scheduler.
-The maximum number of jobs per user on the cluster is set to be 500, so that there are not too many jobs queuing in a given time period.
-It is good for a user to submit up to 500 jobs with a job array.
+The maximum number of jobs per user is set to be 500, so that there are not too many jobs queuing in a given time period.
+A user can submit up to 500 jobs with a job array.

 ???
 "Terminology: job and job array"
     On this page, the word job means either an individual job or a task in a job array.
 For example, submitting a job array with 100 tasks means submitting 100 jobs.